 At least one neighborhood has taken action.
 Dozens of concerned Baywood residents wrote to the Council asking for the City to help protect their neighborhood and update the historic resources inventory.
 But the response from City Hall was tepid at best.
 So the neighbors began a fundraising effort.
 They commissioned a historic consultant to prepare a preliminary report to confirm that there are a sufficient number of historic homes in Baywood to be considered eligible as a historic district.

 Do you value your home and your neighborhood?
 Do you believe protecting historic resources and building new housing are not mutually exclusive?

-If you care - like so many of us do - about the future of the San Mateo's historic neighborhoods, please email the City Council (with a copy to firstname.lastname@example.org) and tell them you:
+If you care - like so many of us do - about the future of the San Mateo's historic neighborhoods, please email the City Council (with copies to email@example.com and firstname.lastname@example.org) and tell them you: